madskjeldgaard/cyberneticinstruments/README.md

 ### Easy to use but hard to control instruments and interfaces

-Instruments, interfaces and systems that are easy to influencec and perform with but hard to control
+Instruments, interfaces and systems that are easy to influence and perform with but hard to control

+These are my own instruments and performance systems, but I share them here for the inspiration of others.

 ### Installation